ioannad/lambda/README.md

 -  Implement Tromp's binary format for closed terms, again from [Tro18].
 -  Compile to my computer's assembly (with the help of disassembly).
 -  Implement more encodings or/and replace them with primitives of a target language.
+-  Unify the 3 UI "modes" into one big REPL.
+Low priority because it's probably not helping in the main goals of this project.

 # References